Chess (musical): 2010 to 2019

-Tokyo 2020
+2020 to present

-Tony nominee Ramin Karimloo (Les Misérables, Anastasia) and Samantha Barks (Pretty Woman, Les Misérables) co-starred in Chess at the Umeda Arts Theater Main Hall in Osaka, Japan (January 25–28) and at the Tokyo International Forum Hall C in Tokyo (February 1–9).

-Karimloo played Anatoly with Barks as Florence, Luke Walsh (Rock of Ages) as Freddie, Takanori Sato as the Arbiter, Eliana as Svetlana, and Hideya Masuhara as Molokov.
+Chess played at the Umeda Arts Theater Main Hall in Osaka, Japan (25–28 January 2020) and at the Tokyo International Forum Hall C in Tokyo (1–9 February).
+Ramin Karimloo played Anatoly with Samantha Barks as Florence, Luke Walsh as Freddie, Takanori Sato as the Arbiter, Eliana as Svetlana, and Hideya Masuhara as Molokov.
 The ensemble included Megumi Iino, Hiroaki Ito, Takashi Otsuka, Kana Okamoto, Naoki Shibahara, Tatsunori Senna, Kota Someya, Tomohiko Nakai, Nanaka, Ai Ninomiya, Ami Norimatsu, Maaya Harada, Kan Muto, Daisuke Moriyama, Sayaka Watabiki, and Kiyoka Wada.

-Nick Winston directed and choreographed.
-Winston said, "I am delighted to be returning to Japan to direct and choreograph Chess, the epic rock opera about love, set against the backdrop of the Cold War.
-I cannot wait for audiences to experience this new production, with an exceptional cast and orchestra delivering this iconic score.
-The innovative creative team and I will bring a fresh dynamic to this beloved political thriller to produce an electrifying night in the theatre."

-Karimloo added, "Chess is one of the greatest scores ever written and has some of the most iconic songs that are still relevant today.
-I am thrilled to be coming back to Japan in this production of Chess to play Anatoly."
+The show was directed and choreographed by Nick Winston.
+In February 2020, Oslo's Folkteateret began previews for a new production based on Chess på svenska.
+This was put on hold due to the COVID-19 pandemic, and finally opened on 24 August 2022.
+It starred André Søfteland as Anatolij, Espen Grjotheim as Freddie, Karoline Krüger as Florence, Marion Ravn as Svetlana, Øystein Røger as Molokov, and Elisabeth Andreassen as the Arbiter.
+On 7 July 2022, the production released a cast album.